Jakob-Lester/Prep-AD/README.md

 <p>
 </p>
 <p>
-In this lab we will create two VMs in the same VNET.
-One will be a Domain Controller, the other will be a Client machine.
-We will change the DC to a static IP because its offering Active Directory services to the client machine.
-Client machine will be joined to the domain.
-We will control the DNS settings on the client machine, the client machine will use the DC as its DNS server.
+In this lab, we will set up two virtual machines (VMs) within the same virtual network (VNET).
+One VM will function as a Domain Controller (DC), while the other will serve as a client machine.
+The DC's IP address will be configured as static since it provides Active Directory services to the client.
+The client machine will be joined to the domain, and its DNS settings will be manually configured to use the Domain Controller as its DNS server.
 </p>
 <br />